No matter what part of the year it is… we’re always looking forward to barbecue season!

 If you happen to have a good-sized porch, you’re already set for the summer kitchen of your dreams!

 Unlike a porch, a pergola or gazebo is detached from the home.
-That way, you can have your covered area to cook anywhere you’d like.
+That way, you can have your covered outdoor cooking area anywhere you’d like.

 A pergola is designed to add shade to your space, but it does not provide complete coverage.
 Rather, they are structures with a roof covered in slanted bars.